 What are the Benefits of Using Bubblers?

 There are two main benefits of using an air bubbler in a tank.
 It helps oxygenate the water through surface agitation, which improves circulation.
-The movement by the bubbles disturbs the surface, exposing an increasing amount of water molecules to the surface, allowing for higher gas exchange.
+The bubbles’ movement disturbs the surface, exposing an increasing amount of water molecules to the surface, allowing for higher gas exchange.

-The circulation ensures the water doesn’t stagnate in the tank, which can help deal with a lot of tank odor issues.
-Higher circulation levels in the fish tank allow for increased oxygen exchange at the surface, increasing oxygen levels in the water.
+The circulation ensures the water doesn’t stagnate in the tank, which can help deal with many tank odor issues.
+Higher circulation levels in the fish tank allow for increased oxygen exchange at the surface, increasing the water’s oxygen levels.

 Are There Cons to Using Bubblers?

 Though a fantastic piece of equipment, bubblers do have some downsides to them.
 Besides the additional cost and the cost of maintenance, there are a few other cons that keep people from purchasing and installing them in their Aquariums.
-Here, we mention a few downsides having bubbles in the aquarium can present that can help determine whether you need a bubbler or not.
+Here, we mention a few downsides having bubbles in the aquarium can help determine whether you need a bubbler.

 The Bubbles are Visible

 Bubbles do add an aesthetic touch to your fish tank, but they aren’t for everyone.
-Many aquarium enthusiasts find bubbles to be very distracting and prefer the natural serenity of a fish water tank.
-For those who don’t appreciate the visual movement of bubbles, a bubbler may not be the best choice of equipment.
+Many aquarium enthusiasts find bubbles to be very distracting and prefer a fish water tank’s natural serenity.
+For those who don’t appreciate bubbles’ visual movement, a bubbler may not be the best choice of equipment.

 Can Promote Salt Water Creep